lmhoang2011/05-reproducible-research-assignment-2/Project.md

 ```

 ## Results
-  1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+### Question 1: Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

 Refer to the result of the query below, which groups US mortalities and injuries by weather category.